 Pre-built skills that turn the corpus into action: find, compare, summarize, verify.
 Compose them into agent workflows in minutes, not months.

-find_rulings → link_citations → summarize_ruling in one agent loop.Honest answer: Italy and the European Union are both live and complete today — 7M+ legal documents under one ontology.
+find_rulings → find_norms → calculate_deadline in one agent loop.Honest answer: Italy and the European Union are both live and complete today — 7M+ legal documents under one ontology.
 Germany is rolling.
 Spain, France, Austria, and Switzerland are in build.
 Every jurisdiction lands with the same skills, the same citation guarantees, and no rewrites when you cross a border.

-Search Italian and EU case law — Cassazione, Corte Costituzionale, CJEU, General Court, all lower instances.
-Optional filters by court, topic, and date range.
+Search case law across jurisdictions — filter by court, topic, and date.
 Returns ranked rulings with paragraph-level snippets and stable citations.

-Search statutes, codes, decrees, and regulations across Italy and the EU.
-Returns normative text with version metadata, in-force status, and references to amending acts.
+Search statutes, codes, and regulations — national and regional.
+Returns normative text with version metadata, in-force status, stable IDs, and links to amending acts.

-Resolve any citation string into a structured reference.
-Traverse the citation graph in either direction — what this cites, what cites this — to any depth.
+Resolve any citation into a structured reference and traverse the citation graph in either direction — what it cites, what cites it — to any depth.

-Check a fact pattern against current law in a jurisdiction.
-Returns applicable norms, supporting rulings, conflicting authorities, and a structured risk read.
+Check a fact pattern against current law — applicable norms, supporting and conflicting authorities, and a structured risk read.

 LawMCP speaks the Model Context Protocol from day one — and only the Model Context Protocol.
 Connect once, get every skill with typed schemas, full streaming, and built-in error handling.
 No SDKs to wrap, no glue code to maintain, no protocol-mismatch tax.